Markus2540/myCalculator/README.md

 ```

 This was a good practice project.
 Some improvements could be made, for example rounding of longer decimal numbers, but for now this is good.

+If you want to test this project calculatoraio.html was quickly made by copy pasting relevant pieces of html, styling and JavaScript into one html file and quickly tested.
+Main work is seperated into different files and in order to run calculator.html you need to have a local test web server, for example Xampp with Apache started.